TypeStrong/typedoc-site/options/input.md

 $ typedoc --readme <path/to/readme|none>
 ```

 Path to the readme file that should be displayed on the index page.
 If no readme is discovered or read, the index page will be disabled.
+You can also specify "none" to explicitly disable the index page.